Managing the workforce of the future is no circus act

 Simultaneously, some positions are becoming increasingly difficult to recruit, such as in the areas of costumes and touring shows.

-How have you used technology to manage challenges?
+How have you used technology to manage these challenges?

 A worldwide web-based recruitment platform was launched and its ease-of-use for the candidate was put forward.